theory-amsterdam/website-theory-amsterdam/content/authors/jeffery/_index.md

----
+﻿---
 title: Stacey Jeffery
 lastname: Jeffery
 role: Senior Researcher
-bio: My research is on various topics in computational complexity theory, quantum information theory and discrete mathematics.
-A unifying theme in my work is the interaction between amortization, symmetry and approximation.
+bio: My research is on the theoretical computer science aspects of quantum computing, with a focus on quantum algorithms and cryptographic protocols.
 interests:
   - quantum algorithms
   - quantum cryptography